React may Rerender before Async Callback Resolves

 It outputs log-0 => rerender => log-1.
 But if cache misses occur, it outputs log-0 => rerender => log-1 => rerender.

 These examples may seem too unnatural compared to codes on the real world.
 But believe me, I encountered this problem while developing for real use cases.
-If we have some codes that need to run before rerendering, then we have a problem.
+If you have some codes that need to run before rerendering, then you might encounter this problem.

 These kinds of caveats hit us so hard wasting our times.
 But don't get me wrong.
 I do think this is not a React's problem.
 The issue I have been describing is not an easy one to solve.
 We have no way to tell when API calls will return the values.
 In the meantime, React must decide when to rerender, without ruining user experiences on web pages.